gaultier/blog/how_to_make_your_own_static_site_generator.md

 generate home page
 ```

-The first version was this 3 lines Makefile:
+The first version was this Makefile:

 ```makefile